savonrb/httpi/README.md

 * [httpclient](http://rubygems.org/gems/httpclient) ~> 2.1.5
 * [curb](http://rubygems.org/gems/curb) ~> 0.7.8

-By default, HTTPI uses the HTTPClient.
+By default, HTTPI uses the `HTTPClient`.
 But changing the default is fairly easy:

     HTTPI::Adapter.use = :curb

 You can find a list of supported adapters via:

     HTTPI::Adapter.adapters  # returns a Hash of supported adapters

 HTTPI::Response
 ---------------

-As mentioned before, every request method return an HTTPI::Response.
+As mentioned before, every request method return an `HTTPI::Response`.
 It contains the response code, headers and body.

     response = HTTPI::Client.get request